-This graduate program prepares educators to meet the literacy needs of children.
-This program is suited to classroom teachers who wish to become reading specialists, or those teachers who want to provide appropriate instruction for the wide range of needs within the regular classroom.
+This graduate program prepares educators to meet the needs of a variety of literacy learners in grades PK-12.
+This program is suited to classroom teachers who seek to become literacy/reading specialists, teachers who want to provide appropriate instruction for the wide range of literacy/reading needs within the regular classroom, or teacher candidates seeking Instructional I certification.

-Students in the Reading Specialist program are expected to have obtained their Pennsylvania Instructional I certification.
-Non-certified students accepted into the program will be expected to complete Pennsylvania Instructional I elementary certification while pursuing the specialist certification or the M.S. degree.
+Candidates may be admitted to the Reading Specialist program with or without Instructional I certification.
+Non-certified candidates will be able to complete Pennsylvania Instructional I Reading Specialist certification while pursuing this certification or the M.S. degree.

 Learning Goals and Outcomes